dealfonso/jsonobject/README.md

 ```

 The methods are:
-- `toArray()`: returns an associative array with the content of the dict.
 - `toObject()`: returns an StdClass object with the content of the dict.
 - `toJson()`: returns a json string with the content of the dict.
 - `keys()`: returns an array with the keys of the dict.